 How does the hottest Ford hatchback handle the daily grind?
 Unsurprisingly, it does a great job.
 The clutch is light, the engine is torquey and the steering isn't too heavy.
 Add in the spacious rear seats and decent 260 liter (9.2 cu.ft) boot, and the Focus RS is well equipped to handle the school run.
 We'd just warn the kids to prepare for a bumpy ride, because the choppy suspension can get tiring.

-Ford is charging US$37,000 (AU$52,000) for the Focus RS, making it significantly more expensive than your average Golf GTI or Focus ST. The interior isn't necessarily worth that money, but you aren't paying for soft touch plastics here.
+Ford is charging $52,000 for the Focus RS in Australia (US$37,000 in the USA), making it significantly more expensive than your average Golf GTI or Focus ST. The interior isn't necessarily worth that money, but you aren't paying for soft touch plastics here.
 You can tell Ford has poured its development dollars into delivering a manic drive worthy of the RS badge, and all those dollars have absolutely paid off.